How to Succeed at VAW Prevention: Key elements of effective programmes

 Date and time

-To ensure that all participants have a common understanding of key VAW prevention concepts, successful applicants must complete the prerequisite course, Prevention Essentials Refresher (self-paced), by Monday, 18 October.
+To ensure that all participants have a common understanding of key VAW prevention concepts, successful applicants must complete the prerequisite course, Prevention Essentials Refresher (self-paced), by Monday, 15 April or have completed the Prevention Essentials facilitated course.
 If you have received a certificate of completion for either the facilitated or self-paced Prevention Essentials course, there is no need to repeat!